Paramount’s Inaccurate Provider Network Directory

-To think that Paramount keeps this doctor on their provider network directory as a PCP accepting new patients, even though they told the doctor that he’s out, and can no longer accept the insurance.
+To think that Paramount keeps this doctor on their provider network directory as a PCP accepting new patients, even after Paramount told the doctor that he’s no longer with them and can no longer accept Paramount insurance.

 But Dr. ____ is not the only doctor they’ve got wrong on their list.
 Paramount has only 31 PCP Doctors accepting new patients on a provider network list that shows 89 PCP doctors accepting new patients.
 50 doctors on the yes list are not accepting new patients, with another eight names that are duplicated.
 This summer, I called them all, which you can read about here: Ohio Citizen Rate Review Provider Network Survey, Summer, 2016.

 Why is Paramount’s provider list so inaccurate?
 It is 65% inaccurate!
 Perhaps it looks better this way to the CMS when the CMS issues their first-ever provider network “breadth” ratings this summer.

 What will the CMS do about that situation, with all of the gross inaccuracies that I have documented?
 We will soon find out.
 If it’s merely fines they impose, then that is far too easy for the billion dollar health industry to pay them off.
 We the people would be totally cheated, if all the insurance companies have to do, for grossly misrepresenting their networks, is to pay a fine, without the imposition of real punishment and the correction of this corruption for good.